Website Disclaimer and Privacy

 - supply and support the use of our products and services; and

 - tell you about PSMA products and services that may be of interest to you or the organisation you work for (if you do not want to be contacted in this way, you can let us know by using one of the methods set out in the ‘Contact Us’ section below or by opting-out via the unsubscribe link that PSMA includes in marketing emails).

 Personal information may be shared within the PSMA Group.
 We may also disclose personal information to consultants and other third parties who provide business support services to us, such as website server hosting and information technology systems.

 Information security is very important to PSMA and we store information we hold about you in our own premises and systems or in trusted third party information technology systems located within Australia with the following exceptions:

-- when our website uses Google Analytics, information is transferred to data centres in the United States and other overseas locations as described above;
+- when our websites use Google Analytics, information is transferred to data centres in the United States and other overseas locations as described above;

 - when you communicate with us through social media (such as Facebook or Twitter) the social media provider and its partners may collect and hold your personal information overseas.
 Please see the privacy policies on the websites of each social media service for more information about how they handle personal information;

 Our security measures to protect information about you include:

-- training our staff to handle information about you in accordance with the Privacy Act;
+- training our staff about information security and how to handle information about you in accordance with the Privacy Act;

-- ensuring that whenever information about you is disclosed to a third party, this party is obliged to have appropriate data handling and security arrangements;
+- ensuring that whenever information about you is disclosed to a third party, the third party is obliged to have appropriate data handling and security arrangements; and

-- protecting our information technology systems from unauthorised entry with passwords; and
+- protecting our information technology systems and premises from unauthorised entry access.

 You have the right to: